fbarth/ai-course/README.md

 # Code for Artificial Intelligence course

-I am using this project as a support to the exercises in an Artificial Intelligence course that is part of an undergraduate course at [ESPM](http://international.espm.br/), Computer Information Systems.
+I am using this project to support actitivies related to the Artificial Intelligence course that is part of an undergraduate course at [ESPM](http://international.espm.br/), Computer Information Systems.

 The topics discussed in the course are:

 1. Artificial Intelligence Introduction;
 2. Intelligent Agents;